SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 ## The "this" Keyword

-In Java, the keyword `this` is a reference to a speciffic object instace - the **object** whose method or constructor is called, not the class from which it was created.
+In Java, the keyword `this` is a reference to a specific object instance - the **object** whose method or constructor is called, not the class from which it was created.

 It is like a pointer (reference), used to access the elements (fields, methods, constructors) of our object: